Creating Healthy Smiles

 Smile Time Difference!

-There are 2 primary stages of periodontal disease: Periodontitis and gingivitis.
+There are 2 primary stages of periodontal disease: periodontitis and gingivitis.
 Gingivitis is a mild version of gum disease that can be properly reversed.
-If left untreated the gum disease will lead to Periodontitis.
+If left untreated the gum disease will lead to periodontitis.
 Periodontitis is when bacteria invades deep tissue pockets where membrane and bone supports your teeth and can lead to health problems and even tooth loss.
-Studies have shown that roughly 47.2 percent of adults over 30 have moderate gum disease which is the prominent reason for adult tooth loss.
-The easiest way to cope or avoid gum disease is by having great oral hygienics and visiting the dentist every 6 months.
+Studies have shown that roughly 47.2% of adults over 30 have moderate gum disease which is the prominent reason for adult tooth loss.
+The easiest way to cope or avoid gum disease is by having great oral hygiene and visiting the dentist every 6 months.

 You are in danger of gum disease if any of the following apply: